Fraud-Detection-Handbook/fraud-detection-handbook/Foreword.md

 * 2015 to 2018. *BruFence: Scalable machine learning for automating defense system*.
 Innoviris Bridge Programme.
 * 2012 to 2015. *Adaptive real-time machine learning for credit card fraud detection*.
 Innoviris Doctiris Programme.

+The collaboration is continuing in the context of the [Data Engineering for Data Science (DEDS) project](https://deds.ulb.ac.be/) - under the Horizon 2020 - Marie Skłodowska-Curie Innovative Training Networks (H2020-MSCA-ITN-2020) framework.